Some Examples of Privacy-preserving Publication and Sharing of COVID-19 Pandemic Data

 The doppelganger method releases location data with privacy guarantees.
 The simulation study and the case study suggest the method can preserve important statistical signals in the original data at a relatively low-level cost of privacy.
-The method would be particularly useful for protecting individual privacy when sharing location information at the local level, especially considering that hot spot maps are often built on a relatively fine scale.
-The finer the scale is, the more sparse the data becomes, the higher the privacy risk for re-identification from releasing location data, and thus the greater the need for effective privacy protection approaches, but also the noisier released sanitized locations.
+The method would be particularly useful for protecting location privacy when sharing information at a local level or releasing hot spot maps on a relatively fine scale.
+The finer the scale is, the more sparse the data become, the higher the privacy risk for re-identification from releasing location data, and the greater the need for effective privacy protection approaches, but also the noisier released sanitized locations.